 You pin a lot of programs to your Windows 7 (10) Taskbar and run a lot of programs at once?
 Between pinned programs and other programs running, your Taskbar can get crowded.
-There are a few ways you can reclaim the space on your Taskbar.
+There are a few ways you can make more space available on the Windows taskbar.

 If you really have a lot of icons on the Taskbar, you can make the Taskbar display two rows.
 To do this, unlock the Taskbar by right-clicking on an empty space on it and selecting Lock the taskbar so there is no check mark next to the option.